robertmartin8/PyPortfolioOpt/README.md

 I'd like to thank all of the people who have contributed to PyPortfolioOpt since its release in 2018.
 Special shout-outs to:

+-   Tuan Tran (who is now the primary maintainer!)
 -   Philipp Schiele
 -   Carl Peasnell
 -   Felipe Schneider